Kathmandu, Nepal…how best to describe this crazy city?

 Souvenir Shops in Kathmandu

 Souvenir shops can literally be found every fifteen feet in the Thamel area of Kathmandu.
-In fact, this place is just one giant souvenir/trekking gear/Nepali clothing shop.
+In fact, this area of the city is just one giant souvenir/trekking gear/Nepali clothing shop.
 Everything needs to be bargained for, which we now really love doing.
-If you are shopping for Tibetan music, a Ganesh, or a Buddha, Kathmandu is the place to be!
+If you are shopping for Tibetan music, a prayer wheel, or a colorful souvenir, Kathmandu is the place to be!

 Our flight from Kathmandu to Lukla was delayed for one day due rain and the slow disappearance of monsoon season this year.
 After spending six hours sitting in the Kathmandu Airport, we still had a free afternoon to spend in Kathmandu.
 We spent it by hiring two rickshaw drivers to take us to Durbar Square, another collection of temples in Kathmandu.